Nilesh2023/Angular/README.md

 ## 🌟 About Me

-I'm a passionate Frontend and Angular developer with 4 years of experience, dancing between curly braces and crafting pixel-perfect user interfaces.
+Hey there!
+I'm [Your Name], a passionate Frontend and Angular developer with 4 years of experience, dancing between curly braces and crafting pixel-perfect user interfaces.

 > "Angular is not just a framework; it's a symphony of code and creativity, and I'm the conductor." - *Angular Maestro*

 ## 🚀 Key Skills

-- **Angular Wizardry**: Crafting magic with Angular for 1.5 glorious years.
+- **Angular Wizardry**: Crafting magic with Angular for 4 glorious years.

 - **TypeScript Sorcery**: Turning TypeScript into spells that make code enchanting.